 The exorbitant rates of the high-tech pieces of technology necessary to avail the benefits of a solar panel system make the switch to greener energy an unlikely option for most middle-class families.
 Even if people want to invest in a better, sustainable future, they lack the means of finance.

-Thankfully, government financial institutions, like banks, have offered to support various schemes to help facilitate loans for solar installation for homes.
+Thankfully, government financial institutions, like banks, have offered to support various schemes to help facilitate loans for homes.
 Besides the government, several private banking options and non-banking financial institutions (NBFCs) have released schemes too.
-Companies involved in the solar panel business also have tie-ups with particular loaning agents to help their customers make the purchase.
+Companies involved in the solar panel business also have tie-ups with particular loaning agents to help their customers make purchase.

 Buying a solar system is no different than buying any other product, albeit a pricey one.
 Think of it as purchasing a home or a car.
 Making these investments has become convenient because of the many schemes, EMI options, and the general availability of loans.

 Investing in a solar system is no different.
-In fact, loan for a home solar power plant is becoming more and more popular by the day with the increasing need and banks are accommodating this rising traction of customers by offering many options of payment at reasonable solar loan interest rates in India.
+In fact, solar loans is becoming more and more popular by the day with the increasing need and banks are accommodating this rising traction of customers by offering many options of payment at reasonable solar loan interest rates in India.

 In India, the first resort for loans of any kind is banks.
-Many banks offer loans for solar installation that provide top-up plans in the form of home loans and renovation loans.
+Many banks offer solar loans that provide top-up plans in the form of home loans and renovation loans.
 While other banks specifically hand out loans for residential solar rooftop installation.

-These loans have varying solar loan interest rates in India ranging anywhere between 10% to 18% that is decided by the risk profile and the source of income of the customer.
-The payback period also varies accordingly, starting from 1-5 years that can build up to 20 years.
+These loans have varying solar loan interest rates in India ranging anywhere between 10% to 18% which is decided by the risk profile and the source of income of the customer.
+The payback period also varies accordingly, starting from 1-5 years which can build up to 20 years.

-Some of the choices that are available in today’s market for loaning for solar panel installations are the State Bank of India, ICICI Bank, Axis Bank, Kotak Mahindra Bank, Federal Bank, Canara Bank, Indian Bank, YES Bank, IDBI Bank, Syndicate Bank, Punjab National Bank, and Delhi-Cooperative Housing Finance Corporation Limited.
+Some of the choices that are available in today’s market for loaning for solar panel installations are the State Bank of India, Union Bank of India, ICICI Bank, Axis Bank, Kotak Mahindra Bank, Federal Bank, Canara Bank, Indian Bank, YES Bank, IDBI Bank, Syndicate Bank, Punjab National Bank, and Delhi-Cooperative Housing Finance Corporation Limited.

 Anyone holding a credit card can easily opt for the EMI option on a solar system, but do debit cardholders have this option?

-About 80 crores of Indians are cardholders, out of which nearly 30 crores people own debit cards.
+About 80 crores of Indians are cardholders, out of which nearly 30 crores of people own debit cards.
 Only 50 lakh people, i.e., approximately 1%, have credit cards that allow them to avail the EMI option on installations of solar systems.
-So, this makes EMI a less than possible choice in solar installation for most people.
+So, this makes EMI a less-than-possible choice in solar installation for most people.

 Specific loans for solar installation are available by a few loaning agencies, and the purchase can be made via Equated Monthly Installment (EMI).
 Other choices also include- conventional mortgage loans, no personal security loans, and over-the-counter credit card payments.